Doble steam car: Detroit

-In 1915, Abner drove a Model B from Massachusetts to Detroit to seek investment.
-He managed to acquire the sum of $200,000, which he used to set up the General Engineering Company in Detroit.
-The Doble brothers at once began work on their Model C (also known as the Doble Detroit), which was planned to extend and expand upon the innovations pioneered in the Model B.

 The Doble Detroit incorporated key ignition, doing away with the need for manual ignition of the boiler system.
 John Doble also constructed a flash boiler with rectangular casing in which atomized kerosene fuel was ignited with a spark plug, in a carburetor-type venturi and used forced draft provided by an electrically driven fan.
 This rapidly heated the feedwater contained in vertical grids of tubes welded to horizontal headers.
 The steam-raising part of the boiler was partitioned off by a wall of heat-resisting material jacketed with planished steel from a smaller compartment in which were similar grids of tubes for feedwater heating.
 There seem to have been at least two versions of this boiler, the first with the burner and combustion chamber at the bottom, the other with them at the top of the casing; this led to the subsequent counterflow monotube boiler arrangement.
 Boiler operation was fully electro-mechanically automated: the bottom of the boiler housed a metal tray with a row of quartz rods.
 As heat increased, the tray expanded, pushing the rods forward and shutting off the burner.
 As the system cooled, the quartz rods receded, engaging the burner.

-The Detroit could start from cold in as little as 90 seconds.
 A two-cylinder double-acting uniflow engine was mounted under the floor driving the back axle; double slide valves were driven by a Joy valve gear.
 The car had only four controls: a steering wheel, a brake pedal, a trip pedal for variable cut-off and reversing, and a foot-operated throttle.
 The layout of the chassis put the boiler at the front end of the car under the hood, the engine and the rear axle forming an integrated unit.
 The even weight distribution and low center of gravity contributed much to the ride and handling of all Doble cars.